-Instructions: MOH will ensure that this Code of Conduct is included in bidding documents for any civil/renovation/construction works contractor(s) in H-EQIP2 and in any contracts once hired.
+Instructions: MOH and NPCA will ensure that this Code of Conduct is included in bidding documents for any civil/renovation/construction works contractor(s) in H-EQIP2 and in any contracts once hired.
 This Code of Conduct is to be signed by the main party (head or manager) of the construction contractor (contractor).
+This CoC should also be included in the contracts of consultants hired to deliver technical assistance/advisory work in the project.